I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 Shoji White almost never looks yellow, which I think makes it easier to use.

-Is Shoji White Warm or Cool
+Is Shoji White Warm or Cool?

 Shoji White is definitely warm.
 Sherwin Williams even has it in their “Warm Whites” collection.